-5. Relation of F0 model commands and linguistic information
+5 Relation of F_0 model commands and linguistic information

 The speech corpus used for the experiment is the 15-minute recordings of a male announcer's speech from a radio program "From My Bookshelf."
-The relation between "bunsetsu" boundary depths and phrase commands was analyzed for the corpus.
-The F_0 model commands are those manually extracted, which are also used later as correct commands to evaluate the method.
+The relation between bunsetsu boundary depths and phrase commands was analysed for the corpus.
+The F_0 commands are those manually extracted, which are also used later as correct commands to evaluate the method.
 Table 1 summarizes the result according to the existence/absence of preceding pauses and boundary depth codes.
-The boundary depth codes are obtained by KNP as shown in Fig. 1, which shows an example of parsing for the sentence "arayuru geNjitsuo subete jibuNno houe nejimagetanoda ([He] twisted all the reality to his side.)."
+They are obtained by KNP as shown in Fig. 3, which shows an example of parsing for the sentence "arayuru geNjitsuo subete jibuNno hoHe nejimagetanoda ([He] twisted all the reality to his side.)."

-Table 1: Relation between manually extracted phrase commands and linguistic information.
+Table 1.Relation between manually-extracted phrase commands and linguistic information.
 The magnitudes and distances are shown as averages of extracted phrase commands.
 There are many cases without phrase commands at boundaries, especially when Boundary Depth Code is 1 and without pauses.

-Pause at boundary Boundary depth code Magnitude Distance from correspond- ing bunsetsu beginning (ms)
+Pause at boundary Boundary depth code Magnitude Distance between corresponding bunsetsu beginning (ms)

 Sentence beginning (F) 0.616 -251

-No 1 0.293 -106
+1 0.293 -106

-2 0.303 -81
+No 2 0.303 -81

 3 0.363 -39

 4 or larger 0.389 -76

-Yes 1 0.415 -200
+Yes 1 0.425 -200

 2 0.434 -170

 3 0.522 -192

 4 or larger 0.582 -193

-Figure 2: Result of syntactic analysis by KNP and codes to represent "bunsetsu" boundary depth.
+Fig. 3.
+Result of syntactic analysis by KNP and codes to represent bunsetsu boundary depth.